enviodev/docs/docs/tutorial-erc20-token-transfers.md

 The goal is to create an indexer that tracks and analyzes all USDC token transfers on Base by extracting the `Transfer (index_topic_1 address from, index_topic_2 address to, uint256 value)` logs emitted by theUSDC contract.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/e1xznmKBLa8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Prerequisites

 Before we start indexing, you'll need to make sure you have the [prerequisites](https://docs.envio.dev/docs/getting-started) installed.

 ## Initializing an Indexer